erikvw/django-collect-offline-files/README.md

 ### EDC Sync File Transfer

-Transfer `edc_sync` transactions as files.
+Transfer `edc_sync` transactions as files using SFTP over an SSH connection.

 Data flows from client to server where a server is either a node server or the central server.

-new transaction files are placed in the `source` folder.

-- destination_folder where/to/copy/files/to
-- archive_folder where/to/copy/files/to/archive

 #### Add above attributes for AppConfig in your Application in the child class of Edc Sync AppConfig